|Oracle® Database Concepts

 Oracle Advanced Analytics has the following components:

-Data mining uses sophisticated mathematical algorithms to segment data and evaluate the probability of future events.
+In business intelligence, data mining is the use of sophisticated mathematical algorithms to segment data and evaluate the probability of future events.
 Typical applications of data mining include call centers, ATMs, E-business relational management (ERM), and business planning.

 Oracle Data Mining provides data mining algorithms that run as native SQL functions for high performance in-database model building and model deployment.
 Oracle Data Mining can mine tables, views, star schemas, transactional data, and unstructured data.